GaneshNavale/server_side_validation/README.md

 # ServerSideValidation

-This is ruby gem to show model validation on view for each form field.
+This is simple ruby gem to show model validation on view for each form field.

 ## Installation